Community

 Planetarium this week

-New free, live, virtual public shows!
+Free, live, virtual public shows!

 Please scroll down beyond the calendar for notes on upcoming 8 p.m. programs

-We also look forward to the expanded capabilities of the new planetarium and observatory SMC is building for opening in winter 2025.
+We also look forward to the expanded capabilities of the new planetarium and observatory SMC is building for opening in 2025.

 Jim Mahon

-Senior Planetarium Lecturer
+Planetarium Lecturer

 Upcoming Planetarium Shows